 NAMD simulation parameters and commands are wrapped for convenience by the "'namd'" object.
 Any NAMD simulation parameter may be set by assigning to the corresponding case-insensitive attribute of the 'namd' object, e.g., "'namd.timestep = 1.0'", and similarly read (as a string) by access, e.g., "'ts = float(namd.TimeStep)'".
 Assignment corresponds exactly to normal config file parsing, i.e., "'timestep 1.0'", and hence multiple assignment will generate an error just as would repeated parameters.
-For convenience, multiple parameters may be set at once by passing them as keyword arguments, e.g., "'namd(langevin=True, langevinDamping=5., langevinTemp=100.)'".
-NAMD (and other) commands in the Tcl interpreter may be called as a method of the 'namd' object, e.g., "'namd.run(1000)'" and "'namd.output('myfile')'".
+For convenience, multiple parameters may be set at once by passing them as keyword arguments, e.g., "namd(langevin=True, langevinDamping=5., langevinTemp=100.)".
+NAMD (and other) commands in the Tcl interpreter may be called as a method of the namd object, e.g., "namd.run(1000)" and "namd.output('myfile')".

-The NAMD 1-4scaling parameter is incompatible with Python syntax, but may be accessed several other ways, e.g., "'namd.param('1-4scaling',1.0)'", "'tcl.call('1-4scaling',1.0)'", or "'tcl.eval('1-4scaling 1.0')'".
+The NAMD '1-4scaling' parameter is incompatible with Python syntax, and so has been deprecated and replaced by 'oneFourScaling'.
+The original parameter name is still accessible several other ways, e.g., "namd.param('1-4scaling',1.0)", "tcl.call('1-4scaling',1.0)", or "tcl.eval('1-4scaling 1.0')".